awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCLIExamples.md

 ### Put a policy on an S3 on Outposts access point<a name="S3OutpostsPutAccessPointPolicyCLI"></a>

-The following AWS CLI example puts policy for an Outposts bucket\.
+The following AWS CLI example puts policy for an Outposts access point\.

-1. Save the access point policy to a JSON file\.
+1. Save the access point policy to a JSON file called *appolicy1\.json*\.

    ```
    {
       "Version":"2012-10-17",
-      "Id":"testBucketPolicy",
+      "Id":"exampleAccessPointPolicy",
       "Statement":[
          {
             "Sid":"st1",